Skip to content

 • White fish fillets: You will need four skinless medium sized white fish fillets or 8 small firm white fish fillets.

 • Breadcrumb coating: Panko breadcrumbs, fresh parsley, fresh dill, lemon zest, salt and olive oil.
-Fresh herbs are best as they give an extra boost of flavor.
-You could always use dried herbs if that’s all you have on hand, but fresh is definitely my preference!
+Fresh herbs give an extra boost of flavor.
+Dried herbs work if that’s all you have on hand, but fresh is definitely my preference!

 • Fresh lemon juice: Freshly squeezed lemon juice is drizzled over the fish before baking for extra lemon taste.